ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

     _Hint: Use a `valueFormatter` on the 'Date' column to format its value_

+5. Add a Cell Renderer to display [ticks](https://downloads.jamesswinton.com/icons/tick-in-circle.png) and [crosses](https://downloads.jamesswinton.com/icons/cross-in-circle.png) in place of checkboxes on the 'Successful' column:

+   _Hint: Use a `cellRenderer` on the 'successful' column_

 Once complete, your grid should look like the example below.
 If you're stuck, check out the source code to see how its done:

 <grid-example title='Testing Example' name='testing-example' type='mixed' options='{ "exampleHeight": 550 }'></grid-example>